ktmathews89/cg_summer_2018/lesson_10/4_cg_ed_3.md

 Now, let's clean up your code and make sure it is organized and properly spaced... maybe add some comments in places where you figured out something confusing.. the USE GIT AND COMMIT!

-Onto jQuery ... then we will use these objects to populate our different pages :) YEAH!